Latent Concept-based Explanation of NLP Models: Related work

 \section{Related work}

-The explainability methods can be approached by local explanations and global explanations~\cite{madsen_post-hoc_2023, sundar2017,gradientInput, selvaraju_grad-cam_2020,kapishnikov_guided_2021, zhao_incorporating_2023,kim_interpretability_2018, ghorbani_towards_2019,jourdan_cockatiel_2023,zhao_explaining_2023,ribeiro-etal-2016-trust}. \citet{lyu_towards_2023} provides a comprehensive survey on explainability methods in NLP. \LACOAT{} is a local explanation method providing post-hoc explanations given an input instance.
-One of the most common ways for local explanations is to interpret the model prediction based on the input features.
-However, the shortcoming of such an explanation is the lack of contextual verbosity, which could not interpret the multifaceted roles of the input features.

-A number of works attempted to explain and interpret NLP models using human-defined concepts~\cite{kim_interpretability_2018} and concepts extracted from hidden representations~\cite{zhao_explaining_2023,ghorbani_towards_2019,rajani2020explaining}. \citet{zhao_explaining_2023,kim_interpretability_2018} worked on the global explanation based on a surrogate model. \citet{zhao_explaining_2023} trained the surrogate model using on two optimization criteria i.e. auto encoding loss to stay faithful to the original model distribution and impact of the latent concept to prediction.
-Different from them, we provide local explanations and we ensure the faithfulness of latent concepts to the model by extracting them directly from the hidden representation without any supervised training. \citet{rajani2020explaining} used k-nearest neighbors of the training data for low-confidence predictions and showed them to be useful in revealing erroneous correlations and misclassified instances and enhancing the performance of the finetuned model. ~\citet{dalvi2022discovering} analyzed latent concepts of pretrained models in terms of their ability to represent linguistic knowledge.
-Our \mone{} module is motivated from them.
-However, we propose a method to explain a model's prediction using training data latent concepts.
+The explainability methods can be approached by local explanations and global explanations targeting post-hoc analysis or introducing interpretability in the architecture~\cite{madsen_post-hoc_2023, sundar2017, gradientInput, selvaraju_grad-cam_2020,kapishnikov_guided_2021, zhao_incorporating_2023,kim_interpretability_2018, ghorbani_towards_2019,jourdan_cockatiel_2023,zhao_explaining_2023,ribeiro-etal-2016-trust,rajagopal2021}. \citet{lyu_towards_2023} provides a survey of explainability methods in NLP. \LACOAT{} is a local explanation method providing post-hoc explanations given an input instance.
+Previous work attempted to explain and interpret NLP models using human-defined concepts~\cite{kim_interpretability_2018,CEBaB_neurips_2022} and concepts extracted from hidden representations~\cite{zhao_explaining_2023,ghorbani_towards_2019,rajani2020explaining,geva-etal-2022-transformer}. \citet{zhao_explaining_2023,kim_interpretability_2018} worked on the global explanation based on a surrogate model.
+We provide local explanations and we ensure the faithfulness of latent concepts by extracting them directly from the hidden representation without any supervised training. \citet{rajani2020explaining} used k-nearest neighbors of the training data to identify erroneous correlations and misclassified instances. ~\citet{dalvi2022discovering,sajjad-etal-2022-analyzing} analyzed latent concepts in their ability to represent linguistic knowledge.
+Our \mone{} module is motivated by them.
+However, we propose a method to explain a model's prediction using latent concepts.